“And a mistake repeated more than once is a decision.” -Paulo Coelho

 - Do we have the metrics to track our bets to prove (or disprove) once we roll the solution out?

 I’m a huge fan of long-form writing describing why and what — the fundamentals of an initiative.
 By writing it down — the very act of it — makes you ask the questions about the assumptions you’re making.
 At the very least, you’re capturing the assumptions that you can validate either immediately or during the project’s execution.

-Please do yourself a favor and not jumping to how without understanding the desired outcome and scope.
+Please do yourself a favor and not jump to how without understanding the desired outcome and scope.
 This exercise feeds in more insightful inputs into your decision-making process.

 Check out this excellent checklist [Google Doc] from Amplitude.

 Ask your team (if you are a product leader) what other options they considered before presenting you with a recommendation.
 If you’re an individual contributor, force yourself to develop a few solid alternatives.
 Open mind, my friend, is a huge asset.
 As they say, fall in love with the problem and not the solution.